-Nicoise salad is so easy to make and you can switch up the ingredients for what's in season.
+Nicoise Salad is so easy to make and you can switch up the ingredients for what's in season.
 Tuna Nicoise salad is my absolute favorite.
 It's amazing that a can of good tuna, ripe tomatoes, tender green beans, perfectly cooked eggs and potatoes, briny olives and a simple mustardy dressing can make one of the most flavorful and satisfying meals there is!

-It's a house favorite because all of the elements, though distinct, work in harmony: a simple dressing of fresh lemon juice, good olive oil and Dijon mustard brighten; namesake Niçoise olives add spark; creamy new potatoes and tender green beans offer heft; perfectly boiled eggs and humble but mighty canned tuna make it a meal.
+It's a house favorite because all of the elements, though distinct, work in harmony: a simple dressing of fresh lemon juice, white wine vinegar, good olive oil and Dijon mustard brighten; namesake Niçoise olives add spark; creamy new potatoes and tender green beans (French name: haricots vert) offer heft; perfectly boiled eggs and humble but mighty canned tuna make it a meal.

-Easy Niçoise Salad Recipe
+Nicoise Salad Recipe Video

 For the dressing:

-- 1 teaspoon Dijon mustard
+- 2 teaspoons Dijon mustard

-- 1/4 cup extra virgin olive oil
+- ⅓ cup extra virgin olive oil

 - salt and freshly ground black pepper

-To make the dressing: whisk lemon juice and mustard together in a small bowl; add oil in a steady stream, whisking until emulsified.
-Season to taste with salt and freshly ground black pepper.
+- Whisk lemon juice, vinegar and mustard together in a small bowl; add oil in a steady stream, whisking until emulsified.
+Season to taste with salt and ground pepper.